 Although if getting through to the probe was their only chance, maybe she could find something in Ilia's things that might help?
 She hurried out of sickbay, making her way to the lieutenant's quarters.
 She found some of Ilia's personal items packed in a small satchel, took out a headband that looked like something Will had once described as part of an important seasonal ritual.

 "Chapel to Decker."

 "Decker here."
 His voice was off, full of pain.

 He didn't argue; he trusted her that much.
 And once he got there with McCoy and the probe, he seemed to understand what Chapel was doing.

 And it worked.
 Ilia was back...but only for a moment.

 Chapel's heart ached for Will as McCoy reminded him that the thing was a machine.
 She didn't think it was necessary to tell him something that obvious, he probably could feel the difference all the way to his soul.
 The same way she could tell that the Spock she'd known—as cold as he'd been—was gone, supplanted by this even colder version that made her Spock seem positively jolly.

 She went back to sickbay, feeling dejected and wondering where the hell McCoy kept going.
 She was just starting to settle down to work when McCoy and Kirk came bustling in with an unconscious Spock.

-A Spock who woke up much different than he had been.
+A Spock who woke up much different than he'd been.
 He stared up at Kirk, his hand clasping his, saying things she'd never heard him say.
 He never looked at her, and she wasn't surprised.